Bohun9/tiger-ocaml/README.md

 ### Tiger
-A compiler for the Tiger language targetting the x86-64 architecture.
+A compiler for the Tiger language targeting the x86-64 architecture.

 ### Features
 - nested functions